melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 *Recreational indices of abundance*

-A number of indices of abundance were explore for the recreational fleet.
-These include the MRFSS era dockside survey of the PC fleet.
-This represents sampler-examined retained catch.
-There are three sources of data for onboard observer coverage of the CPFV fleet: Deb Wilson Vandenberg's onboard observer survey from 1987-1989 that focused efforts in central California (although ports in northern California were sampled), the CDFW and pre-CRFS and CRFS era survey from 1999-2019 that distributes sampling coverage based upon landings and covers the entire coast from, and the Cal Poly program from 2001-2019 vessels fishing out of SLO county ports.
-There are no onboard observer data available for 2020 due to COVID-19.
-All of these surveys represent retained catch in the vermilion assessment.
+A number of indices of abundance were explored for the recreational fleet.
+There were no or limited recreational index data from 2020 due to COVID-19.
 Discard catch is available from onboard observer surveys, but was not included in indices.
 The STAT considered developing separate indices for discards, but sample sizes were not large enough to warrant modeling.

-An index representing the PR fleet from the primary intercept sampling sites was developed for 2004-2018.
-This index represents sampler-examined retained catch only.

 The CDFW CPFV logbook data were not considered as an index of abundance due to the fact that vermilion may not be reported to the species level.

+- MRFSS era dockside survey of the PC fleet (1987-1998)
+- Deb Wilson Vandenberg's CPFV onboard observer survey (1987-1989)
+- CDFW/Cal Poly CPFV onboard observer index (1999-2019)
+- CRFS PR1 sites dockside survey (2004-2018)

-## Fishery-Independent data
+## Fishery-Independent Data

 ### NWFSC West Coast Groundfish Bottom Trawl Survey

-The \Gls{s-wcgbt} is based on a random-grid design;
+The West Coast Groundfish Bottom Trawl Survey (WCGBTS) is based on a random-grid design;
 covering the coastal waters from a depth of 55-1,280 m [@Keller2017].
-This design generally uses four industry-chartered vessels per year assigned to a roughly equal number of randomly selected grid cells and divided into two 'passes' of the coast.
+This design generally uses four industry-chartered vessels per year assigned to a roughly equal number of randomly selected grid cells and divided into two 'passes' off the coast of Washington, Oregon, and California.
 Two vessels fish from north to south during each pass between late May to early October.
 This design therefore incorporates both vessel-to-vessel differences in catchability, as well as variance associated with selecting a relatively small number (approximately 700) of possible cells from a very large set of possible cells spread from the Mexican to the Canadian borders.

-Vermilion rockfish are strongly associated with rocky habitat, e.g., untrawlable habitat, but can be found over soft bottom, especially as juveniles.
+Vermilion rockfish are strongly associated with rocky habitat,i.e., untrawlable habitat, but can be found over soft bottom, especially as juveniles.
 This survey spans the entire West Coast and provided data for both the northern and southern California assessments.
+However, this survey does not sample most rocky habitats, nor does the survey conduct sampling within the Cowcod Conservation Areas (CCAs) or the California state MPA network.

 **Available Data**

-*Age and Length Data.* Vermilion rockfish are not found in high abundance in this survey, and in most cases lengths for the entire catch were availalbe, i.e., few enough individiuals were caught that all were measured.
-The assessment north of Point Conception includes 467 ages, which is almost of the vermilion rockfish with length (587 total) observed in this survey.
+*Age and Length Data.* Vermilion rockfish are not found in high abundance in this survey, and in most cases lengths for the entire catch were available, i.e., few enough individuals were caught that all were measured.
+The assessment north of Point Conception includes 467 ages, which is the majority of the vermilion rockfish with available length information (587 total).
-For south of Point Conception 1,283 of the 1,962 vermilion observed  and measured were also aged.
+South of Point Conception, 1,283 of the 1,962 vermilion observed and measured were also aged.
-The length composition and of vermilion from the WCGBT survey are in  Figure \@ref(fig:len-data-NWFSC-TWL).
+The length compositions by year of vermilion from the WCGBT survey are shown in  Figure \@ref(fig:len-data-NWFSC-TWL).

-*Maturity samples.* Maturity samples were analyzed by by Melissa Head, NWFSC and a description of the results is in the section on biological data.
+*Maturity samples.* Maturity samples were analyzed by by Melissa Head (NWFSC) and a description of the results is in the section on biological data.

 *Index of abundance.* The index was considered, but not used in the pre-STAR base model.
 Sample sizes of vermilion rockfish were low.
-A VAST model was attempted and did not converge for either the northern or southern California data and a VAST model that modeled the entire California coast assumed the same trends  in both areas.
+A VAST model was attempted and did not converge for either the northern or southern California data.
 The STAT also developed a delta-glm model for each area (north and south of Point Conception).
-Full details on the sample sizes of the observed data, the delta-generalized linear model explored and diagnostics, are in the Appendix.
+Full details of the final index are in the Appendix, including sample sizes, model selection criteria, and model diagnostics.

 ### SWFSC Groundfish Ecology Cruises
 D. Pearson (SWFSC, retired) conducted a series of groundfish surveys (hook-and-line and trawl) from 2003 - 2005 along the coast of California.
-Surveys were conducted onboard chartered vessels and NOAA research vessels.
+Surveys were conducted onboard chartered commercial vessels and NOAA research vessels.

 Even though samples were collected via multiple gear types, they were combined for use in the assessment.